-John Gunnell, president of Thoroughbred Management, Inc., and Eddie Choran, vice president, have announced the signing of singer/songwriter David Castle to United Artists for publishing, and negotiations are currently under way for recording, which will be announced in the near future.
+John Gunnell, president of Thoroughbred Management, Inc., and Eddie Choran, vice president, have announcd the signing of singer/songwriter David Castle for management.
+Castle recently signed to United Artists for publishing, and negotiations are currently under way for recording, which will be announced in the near future.
 Pictured at the signing are, from left, Gunnell, Castle and Choran.